 5. Spanish speakers in South America

-Of 10 nations, Spanish is the official language in 9 with a notable population.
+Of the 10 nations listed, Spanish is the official language 9, with a notable population.
 The countries listed are Argentina, Bolivia, Colombia, Chile, Paraguay, Peru, Ecuador, Uruguay, and Venezuela.

 Nine countries have their dominant language.
 In some areas, Quechua, Guaraní, and Aymara, among other indigenous languages, are useful alongside Spanish.

-There are many dialects and varieties of Spanish as well.
+There are also many dialects and varieties of Spanish.
 Learners could get stuck remembering new words, phrases, and pronunciations.
 It’s still mainly in Spanish!

 6. Spanish speakers in Africa